MaibornWolff/codecharta/analysis/import/SCMLogParserV2/README.md

 > `git ls-files > file-name-list.txt`

-### Executing the SCMLogParser
+### Executing the GitLogParser

 See `ccsh -h` for help.
 Standard usage:

-> `ccsh scmlogparserv2 <log_file> -n <file-name-list>`
+> `ccsh gitlogparser <log_file> -n <file-name-list>`

 The result is written as JSON to standard out or into an output file (if specified by `-o` option).

-If a project is piped into the SCMLogParser, the results and the piped project are merged.
+If a project is piped into the GitLogParser, the results and the piped project are merged.
-The resulting project has the project name specified for the SCMLogParser.
+The resulting project has the project name specified for the GitLogParser.

 ### Example using Git

 -   `cd <my_git_project>`
 -   `git log --numstat --raw --topo-order --reverse -m > git.log` (or `anongit > git.log`)
 -   `git ls-files > file-name-list.txt`
--   `./ccsh scmlogparserv2 git.log -o output.cc.json -n file-name-list.txt`
+-   `./ccsh gitlogparser git.log -o output.cc.json -n file-name-list.txt`
 -   load `output.cc.json` in visualization